Hakerh400/functional/readme.md

 2. **It is 100% in functional programming paradigm.** *Functional()* doesn't natively know about concepts such as numbers (bytes, integers, floating-points, etc), arrays, objects, sets, hash tables, classes, `for` and `while` loops, threads, memory, instructions, and so on.
 Everything it knows are functions and everything it does is call functions.
 3. **It doesn't have syntax errors.** Any string is a valid *Functional()* program.
 4. **It doesn't provide any non-elementary native function.** There are two types of functions: native and user-defined.
 The set of native functions are the smallest possible.
 It doesn't contain any function that possibly could be defined by a user.
-5. **There are no syntactical difference between function definition and function call.** This is something that is not seen in too many languages (if any language implements this concept at all).
+5. **There are no syntactical differences between function definition and function call.** This is something that is not seen in too many languages (if any language implements this concept at all).
 In other words, without running the program, it is impossible to tell if some function call is a new function definition, or just a regular function call.
 6. **It has variables.** A variable in *Functional()* is just a function that is assigned to an identifier.
 It may be global, or defined inside a function.
 Variables are evaluated at runtime.
 There are no constants, even native functions can be modified (actually, a function itself can't be modified, but the identifier that is associated with it).
 7. **It has closures.** A function may be defined inside another function.
 Then it can be returned, or passed to another function.
 That is how a closure is created.
 8. **It is 100% deterministic.** Every *Functional()* program that eventually halts, given the same input, it always produces the same output.
 Program execution doesn't depend on current time, operating system, files on disk, or similar.
 Also, there are no way to generate a random output for constant input.